LW2904/basic-steambot/README.md

 console.log('elliot')
 ```

-Now, run `node index.js` in your console (obviously, replace index.js with whatever you named your file).
+Now, move into the directory you created the file in by doing `cd C:/your/working/directory`, and after that `node index.js` in your console (obviously, replace index.js with whatever you named your file).
 Predictably, you will see a single line saying 'elliot', after which the script terminates.

 Well, that was too easy now, wasn't it?
 How about this: